timescale/docs/about/contribute-to-timescale.md

 # Contributing to Timescale

-There are multiple ways to help make Timescale better.
+There are multiple ways to help make TimescaleDB better.
 All of the documentation and source for the PostgreSQL extension are available to use and review on GitHub.